Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 ### Tradeoffs of short-lived feature branches

 In trunk-based development, it is possible to use short-lived feature branches, which enable teams to implement code review processes without the burden of maintaining long-running branches, which can become increasingly difficult to manage over time.

+**Advantages**:

-The frequent integration back to trunk significantly reduces the likelihood and complexity of merge conflicts, as changes are merged before they can diverge too far from the main codebase.
-This approach maintains the core benefits of trunk-based development - such as rapid iteration and continuous integration - while still allowing developers to work in isolation when needed.
-However, a feature is often cleaved up into pieces that span many short-lived branches.
-A feature flag prevents an incomplete feature being exposed before it's done.
+-   Frequent integration back to trunk significantly reduces the likelihood and complexity of merge conflicts, as changes are merged before they can diverge too far from the main codebase
+-   Maintains the core benefits of trunk-based development - such as rapid iteration and continuous integration - while still allowing developers to work in isolation when needed.

 **Challenges**:

-The most significant challenge is maintaining the discipline required to keep branches truly short-lived.
+-   Maintaining the discipline required to keep branches truly short-lived.
 Teams must develop the skill of breaking down work into small, mergeable units.
-Additionally, this approach demands a robust testing and CI/CD pipeline to ensure that frequent merges don't compromise code quality or stability.
+-   Demands a robust testing and CI/CD pipeline to ensure that frequent merges don't compromise code quality or stability.
 Teams must invest in automated testing and deployment infrastructure to support rapid integration cycles.

+Keep in mind that a feature is often cleaved up into pieces that span many short-lived branches.
+A feature flag prevents an incomplete feature being exposed before it's done.

+> We definitely branch off to work on features, but we’ll rarely finish a whole feature in a single branch.
+> I try to aim for not having branches live more than a day with active development.
+> At that point, you're more likely for to break something and it’s harder for developers to review them properly.
+> Ideally, it’s a couple hours worth of work at most.
+> Of course there’s exceptions, but we like doing things in small chunks.
+> — _Thomas Heartman, Engineer, Unleash_

 Regardless of the specific strategy, Unleash feature flag management capabilities are designed to support a wide range of trunk-based development styles, empowering you to implement the best strategy for your teams.